How to Run Android Apps on Windows 11 After WSA (Best Alternatives)

 • work with many Android apps

-• support multiple Android versions
+• often support multiple Android versions

-Recommended emulator: BlueStacks
+Recommended emulator: BlueStacks (popular + widely documented)

-Minimum requirements (realistic baseline)
+Minimum requirements (baseline)

 • Windows 7+ (Windows 10/11 supported)